Skip to content

 Certificates in Thanatology

-Edgewood College has nine master’s and post-master’s level certificate programs available.
+Edgewood College has nine post-graduate and post-master’s level certificate programs available.
 Our asynchronous courses are 100% online.
-With 12 credits per certificate program, postgraduate students can complete in one year.
+With 12 credits per certificate program, students can complete in one year.
 But with built-in flexibility, you can also set your own pace.
-Edgewood offers the following certifications for Thanatology:
+Edgewood offers the following Certificates in Thanatology:

 • Children, Adolescents, and Family Grief Support